-The Summit schedule is complete with workshops, panel discussions, a variety of presenters, exhibit hall, site tours, recycling awards, silent auction, and fun evening networking events.
+subject-matter experts, a business partner showcase, site tours, recycling awards, silent auction, and fun evening networking events.

-Sunday, May 19 |
+Sunday, June 3 |

 Networking |